About the Initiative

 - options within a national ESI for specifically targeting energy efficiency activities at low-income households or in ways that help reduce peak electricity demand.

-The purpose of the progress report is not to present the ESI Working Group's final recommendations for a national scheme.
-Rather, this report narrows down options to underpin further cost-benefit analysis through the regulatory impact analysis to be undertaken in the second half of 2012.
+The purpose of the progress report is not to present the ESI working group's final recommendations for a national scheme.
+Rather, this report narrows down options to underpin further cost-benefit analysis through the regulatory impact analysis.